 - Similar web fonts throughout the entire portal.

 The most important thing is to make a prototype before the actual site.
-This will help you eliminate the mistakes and errors before your final website
+This will help you recognize certain errors that could have escaped your eye before going live.

 Stage 2: Development